- A backpack folded like origami.

 A FACETED GEOMETRIC BACKPACK

-How is the iconic, geometric shaped backpack by SOLID GRAY® designed?
+How is the iconic, geometric shaped backpack by SOLID GRAY® created?
 And why does it have such a stealthy and faceted look?
 These are questions we get a lot, so we’ll tell you a little bit more about the origin of this unique backpack.

 HIGH TECH MATERIALS

-Creating a new design can have multiple starting points.
+Creating a new product can have multiple starting points.
 Essentially it’s a real “form follows function” story.
 Starting from a design exercise.
 Where we’ve played around with a material not commonly used to create a consumer product.
 As we discovered new possibilities for this material, we realized we could create something original and totally new.

 The custom polymer plastic we work with has the ability to form “living hinges”.
 (You can read more about living hinges here).

-Using these material features, we were able to design with an origami-like approach.
+Using these material features, we were able to create with an origami-like approach.
 From there our goal was to use a bare minimum of material to create a backpack with maximum strength and functionality.

 A GEOMETRIC BACKPACK OUT OF PAPER MODELS!

 We love to work with physical models, rather than going digital right away.
-For example, we love to work with paper in the first steps of the design process.
+For example, we love to work with paper in the first steps of the process.
 With this in mind, this project proved to be perfectly suited to such an approach!

 Once we finalized all the details, the first run of prototypes were launched online.
 The following ensuing response we got from design, fashion and tech enthusiasts alike confirmed we had crafted something truly special.